null

 The bond amount must be at minimum $ 5,000 or equal to 50% of the highest monthly duties and taxes — including goods and services tax (GST) in the last 12 months.

 Your Gallagher Solutions team is ready to support you in navigating the changes brought about by CARM.
 We have the expertise and resources to provide you with the necessary assistance.
 Applying for an RPP bond is a simple and efficient process.
-You can either complete the RPP application or reach out directly to your solutions team, whether you are an importer or a customs broker.
+You can either complete the RPP application or reach out directly to your solutions team, whether you're an importer or a customs broker.
 We'll serve as your representative throughout the bond procurement process and work closely with you to ensure the protection of your release prior to payment privileges.